Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference

 \subsection{VGGNet on CIFAR10}

-The CIFAR10 dataset~\citep{bib:cifar10} consists of $32\times32$ color images in 10 object classes.
+The CIFAR10 dataset \cite{bib:cifar10} consists of $32\times32$ color images in 10 object classes.
 It contains a training dataset with 50000 data samples, and a test dataset with 10000 data samples.
 We use the original training dataset for training; and randomly select 3000 samples in the original test dataset for validation, and the rest 7000 samples for testing.
-We use a mini-batch with size of 128 training on 1 TITAN Xp GPU.
+We use a mini-batch with size of 128 training on 1 GeForce RTX 3090 GPU.
 We use Adam variant of SGD as the optimizer, and use all default parameters provided by Pytorch.
-The number of training epochs is chosen as 30, \ie in the $r^\mathrm{th}$ round, $Q=|\mathcal{D}^r|/128\times30$.
-The initial learning rate is $0.005$, and it decays with a factor of 0.2 every $10$ epochs.
-The used VGGNet is widely adopted in many previous compression works \citep{bib:NIPS15:Courbariaux, bib:ECCV16:Rastegari}, which is a modified version of the original VGG~\citep{bib:ICLR15:Simonyan}.
+The number of training epochs is chosen as 60 at each round.
+The initial learning rate is $0.005$, and it decays with a factor of 0.2 every $20$ epochs.
+The used VGGNet is widely adopted in many previous compression works \cite{bib:NIPS15:Courbariaux,bib:ECCV16:Rastegari,bib:CVPR20:Qu}, which is a modified version of the original VGG \cite{bib:ICLR15:Simonyan}.
 All weights in VGGNet need around $56.09$MB.
 Each data sample needs $3.072$KB.
-The used VGGNet architecture is presented as,\\ 2$\times$128C3 - MP2 - 2$\times$256C3 - MP2 - 2$\times$512C3 - MP2 - 2$\times$1024FC - 10SVM.
+The size of VGGNet equals around 18200 data samples.
+The used VGGNet architecture is presented as, 2$\times$128C3 - MP2 - 2$\times$256C3 - MP2 - 2$\times$512C3 - MP2 - 2$\times$1024FC - 10SVM.